shogo82148/go-mysql-pool/README.md

 # go-mysql-pool

-create MySQL database for testing.
+Go-MySQL-Pool is a package that simplifies the creation and management of MySQL database pools for testing and development purposes.

 ## Synopsis